ultimate-pa/hanfor/README.md

 # Setup
+ * Hanfor is only tested with Python 3.6.x and requires Python.
-We recommend using a virtual environment `virtualenv hanfor_python`.
+ * We recommend using a virtual environment, e.g., `virtualenv hanfor_python` followed by `source hanfor_python/bin/activate`.
-Use `pip install -r requirements.txt` to install dependencies.
+ * Use `pip install -r requirements.txt` to install dependencies.
-Copy `config.dist.py` to `config.py`.
+ * Copy `config.dist.py` to `config.py`.
-Edit the `config.py` according your needs.
+ * Edit the `config.py` according your needs.

 # Usage
 **Note:**